Carrooi/Node-Simq/README.md

 	+ Modules for tests does not need to be installed globally
 	+ Added [fury](https://badge.fury.io/) and [gemnasium](https://gemnasium.com) badges
 	+ Tests for node and browser are separated
+	+ Throwing exception when core module was not found (node globalPaths is empty) + tests temporary disabled

 * 5.1.4
 	+ Updated dependencies